Govt approaches RBI to relax NPA norms for MSMEs

-The government has approached the Reserve Bank of India to relax norms for non-performing assets (NPAs) or bad loans in case of small and mid-sized businesses to help them tide over the cash crunch problem.
+New Delhi, Apr 19 (PTI) The government has approached the Reserve Bank to relax norms for non-performing assets (NPAs) or bad loans in case of small and mid-sized businesses to help them tide over the cash crunch problem.

 The MSME ministry has sought an extension of the NPA classification period from the current 90-day window up to 180 days.